varnish/Varnish-Book/varnish_book.rst

    In addition to the variable prefixes in `Table 17 <#table-17>`_, there are other three variables prefixes; ``client.*``, ``server.*``, and ``storage.*``, which are accessible from all subroutines at the frontend (client) side.
    Another variable is ``now``, which is accessible from all subroutines.

-   These additional prefixes and variable are practically accessible everywhere.
+   These additional prefixes and variables are practically accessible everywhere.

    Remember that changes made to ``beresp.`` variables are stored in ``obj.`` afterwards.
    And the ``resp.`` variables are copies of what is about to be returned to the client.